Indianapolis Child Custody Lawyer

 Emergency & Temporary Child Custody Orders in Indiana

 Sometimes parents face urgent situations that require a court to act quickly.
-Indiana law allows either parent to request emergency or temporary custody orders if they believe the child’s health or safety is at immediate risk, or if unresolved custody disrupt the child’s daily life.
+Indiana law allows either parent to request emergency or temporary custody orders if they believe the child’s health or safety is at immediate risk, or if unresolved custody disputes disrupt the child’s daily life.

 To secure an emergency order, the requesting parent typically files a motion with their local family court—often Marion County if the child lives in Indianapolis.
 Courts may grant emergency orders on a short-term basis after a brief hearing, particularly if there are credible allegations of harm, neglect, or a sudden breakdown in parenting arrangements.
 These orders help re-establish stability and protect the child until the court can fully review the case.